Applications Open

-Q&A webinar session (recording)
+Q&A session

 Questions?

-Patient Safety Research Development Award
+Patient Safety Research Development Award Round 2

-At the NIHR Greater Manchester Patient Safety Research Collaboration (GM PSRC), we are committed to making health and care systems safer by identifying and developing the next generation of patient safety researchers.
-Our new award scheme is designed to build research capacity and help you take the next step in your career with tailored support and protected time to develop competitive applications for future funding opportunities.
+Our Patient Safety Research Development Award scheme aims to support successful applicants in preparing future funding opportunities, such as the NIHR Career Development Awards/Fellowships or equivalent research awards.
+This scheme is designed to build research capacity and help you take the next step in your career by providing tailored support and protected time to develop competitive applications for future funding opportunities at pre-doctoral, doctoral, post-doctoral and senior investigator levels.

 Our Goals: